I'm a provider

 The median duration for time on the device is between 20 and 120 days.

-Contraindications include conditions which would generally exclude patients for heart transplant, usually because the patient is too ill to expect a reasonable chance of surviving the surgery.
-Such conditions are: chronic irreversible hepatic, renal or respiratory failure; systemic infection; and blood dyscrasia.
-Due to potential problems with adequate function of the ventricular assist device (VAD), implantation is also contraindicated in patients with uncorrected valvular disease.
+Contraindications for bridge to transplant VADs and TAH include conditions which would generally exclude patients for heart transplant.
+Such conditions are chronic irreversible hepatic, renal, or respiratory failure; systemic infection; coagulation disorders, and inadequate psychosocial support.
+Due to potential problems with adequate function of the ventricular assist device (VAD) or TAH, implantation is also contraindicated in patients with uncorrected valvular disease.
+See the Heart Transplant policy for further discussion of heart transplant candidacy.

 In addition, individuals must have sufficient space in the thorax and/or abdominal cavity for the device.
 In the case of the CardioWest™ temporary Total Artificial Heart, this excludes individuals with body surface areas less than 1.7 m2 or who have a distance between the sternum and 10th anterior rib of less than 10 cm as measured by CT [computed tomography] scan.